 What is the Ideal Winter Humidity Level for My Home?

 The perfect humidity levels in winter can make your home comfortable and livelier despite the cold weather.
 In winter, the ideal humidity should fall under 40% and over 30% for your home comfort to stay at its peak.
-That can prevent condensation and ensure you don’t overwork the HVAC system.
+That can prevent condensation and ensure you don’t overwork the heating system.

 Humidity hitting less than 30% and higher than 40% makes your home vulnerable to damage and family prone to respiratory disorders.
-When humidity levels go overboard in the winter weather, your air conditioner won’t deliver the comfort you desire.
+When humidity levels go overboard in the winter, your air conditioner won’t deliver the comfort you desire.
 You will need a perfectly sized humidification system or whole-home ventilation system to remove excess indoor moisture.

 How to Know the Humidity Level in My Home?

 You can’t tell your home’s humidity level by merely checking the thermostat’s temperature reading.
 Observing your home’s comfort levels is not enough as well.
 You can only tell your home’s humidity level by taking hygrometer measurements.

 A hygrometer is a small handy tool that records changes in room humidity and gives accurate details about the same.
 To record and provide precise humidity readings, you should keep away the hygrometer from kitchens, bathrooms, windows, or doors.